nhatky160103/Car_motorbike_detection/README.md

 ## Introduction

 This repository contains an implementation of Faster R-CNN from scratch for the task of car and motorbike detection.
 Faster R-CNN is a state-of-the-art object detection model that improves object detection performance through its Region Proposal Network (RPN) and RoI pooling layers.
-This implementation aims to train a model to accurately detect and classify cars and motorbikes in images, achieving high performance on the detection task.
+This implementation aims to train a model to accurately detect and classify cars and motorbikes in images, achieving quite good performance on the detection task.

 ## Features